JoBrad/casefold/README.md

     * isStringArray
       * Returns true if the provided object is an Array that contains at least one element, and whose elements are all strings
   * toBool
-    * Attempts to convert the provided object to a boolean, using more strict logic than just a "truthy" test:
+    * Attempts to convert the provided object to a boolean, using more strict logic than just a "truthy" test.
+You can provide custom true/false values, or rely on the values below.
       * Booleans are just returned
       * true is returned if the value is 1, '1', 'y', 'yes', or 'true'
       * false is returned if the value is 0, '0', 'n', 'no', or 'false'
       * Otherwise undefined is returned
   * cloneObj
-    * Uses JSON.parse(JSON.stringify(obj)) to clone the provided object; falls back to lodash's _.cloneDeep function; then falls back to just returning the original object.
-This will be changed to throw an error in the future.
+    * Uses lodash's _.cloneDeep function to deeply clone an object
   * hasKeys
     * Returns true if the provided object is of type "object" and has its own keys (using Object.keys)
   * keyForValue